pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

   }
 }
 ```
-Notice we, also, imported our new-todo page, and added a newTodo method.
+Notice we also imported our new-todo page, and added a newTodo method.
 This is what we will call when changing to the newTodoPage.
-In that method we are calling our nav controllers push method.
+In that method, we are calling our nav controller's push method.

-Now that we have our data setup lets render it.
+Now that we have our data set up, let's render it.
 In our html we will have this:
 ```
 <ion-navbar *navbar>
   <ion-title>